Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Theme-dev.md

 <br>
 Web AppBuilder for ArcGIS provides two out-of-box themes, FoldableTheme and TabTheme.
 You can develop custom themes if these themes do not meet your requirements.

-## Create a Demo theme ##
+## Create a theme ##
+There is a Demo theme comes with the Web AppBuilder as an example of how to develop a theme.

-In the created Demo theme, there is one panel, two styles, and two layouts.
-The panel is called `SimpleBorderPanel`, and has a basic border.
-One style, called `default`, has red as a main color, and another called `black`, has black as a main color.
-One layout called `default`, places one widget on the left side, and is the other called `right`, places one widget on the right side.
+The Demo theme has one panel, one widget, two styles, and two layouts.

+* The panel is called `SimpleBorderPanel`, and has a basic border.
+* The style, called `default`, has red as a main color, and another called `black`, has black as a main color.
+* This first layout called `default`, which places one widget on the left side of the screen.
+Another is called `right`, which places one widget on the right side of the screen.

 Notes:

-* The source code of the Demo theme is placed under `stemapp/themes/DemoTheme` in our source code repository.
-You can try the Demo theme in the builder.
+* The source code of the Demo theme is under the folder `stemapp/themes/DemoTheme`.
+You can try the Demo theme from within the GUI AppBuilder.
-* If you create a custom theme, put your theme folder under the theme repository folder (`stemapp/themes` by default).
+* Once create a custom theme, You can put the theme folder under the theme repository folder (`stemapp/themes` by default).

 ### Create files for the theme ###
 As described above, to create a theme, you need to create some necessary files under the theme folder.
 Here is the file structure of the Demo theme: